-The School District's informal complaint procedure is designed to provide students, other members of the School District community and third parties who believe they are being unlawfully harassed by a student with a range of options designed to bring about a resolution of their concerns.
-Depending upon the nature of the complaint and the wishes of the student claiming unlawful harassment, informal resolution may involve, but not be limited to, one or more of the following:
+The School District's informal complaint procedure is designed to provide employees, other members of the School District community, or third parties who believe they are being unlawfully harassed by another individual with a range of options designed to bring about a resolution of their concerns.
+Depending upon the nature of the complaint and the wishes of the individual claiming unlawful harassment, informal resolution may involve, but not be limited to, one or more of the following:

-- A. Advising the student about how to communicate the unwelcome nature of the behavior to the alleged harasser. - B. Distributing a copy of the anti-harassment policy as a reminder to the individuals in the school building or office where the individual whose behavior is being questioned works or attends. - C. If both parties agree, the Compliance Officers may arrange and facilitate a meeting between the student claiming harassment and the individual accused of harassment to work out a mutual resolution.
+- A. Advising the individual about how to communicate the unwelcome nature of the behavior to the alleged harasser. - B. Distributing a copy of the anti-harassment policy as a reminder to the individuals in the school building or office where the individual whose behavior is being questioned works or attends. - C. If both parties agree, the Compliance Officers may arrange and facilitate a meeting between the individual claiming harassment and the individual accused of harassment to work out a mutual resolution.
+Such a meeting is not appropriate in circumstances involving sexual violence.

-While there are no set time limits within which an informal complaint must be resolved, the Compliance Officers or designee will exercise his/her authority to attempt to resolve all informal complaints within fifteen (15) days of receiving the informal complaint.
+While there are no set time limits within which an informal complaint must be resolved, the Compliance Officers or designee will exercise his/her authority to attempt to resolve all informal complaints within [x] fifteen (15) [x] () calendar days of receiving the informal complaint.
 Parties who are dissatisfied with the results of the informal complaint process may proceed to file a formal complaint.
 And, as stated above, parties may request that the informal process be terminated at any time to move to the formal complaint process.